NexusRanger/Demo-of-using-Python-to-trim-ElevenLabs-audio-file-by-detecting-silence/README.md

 It's not very practial as a way to go about it, more of a demo and testbed

-Code is on Google Colab - Share Link:
+Code is on Google Colab - Share Link to run code live:

 https://colab.research.google.com/drive/1dEaLJn2svwy-XIjGZj1snvsCEZUdbJTC?usp=sharing